 Chromis are active, coral -safe fish with bright colors.
 They are typically safe with invertebrates; however, some large species may attack small shrimp.
 Most species can be kept in schools together with their own kind, and we find a minimum of 6 to be the ideal number.
 They are known to be normally non-aggressive, although they may chase smaller fish.
 We recommend an aquarium of at least 30 gallons for chromis which grow to 3 Inches, and at least 50 for larger species and schools of multiple individuals.Chromis are typically easy to feed on a variety of frozen or dried meaty and vegetable foods.
 Chromis are hardy and able to survive a wide array of aquarium conditions.
 They are related to damselfish and clownfish.A large and handsome chromis from the Caribbean, this species is unlike most others in that it may bicker profusely with its own kind and is usually best kept alone, except in large aquariums.
 Its whole body is a shimmering deep sapphire with inky black outlining the fins, giving it a very elegant appearance.
 Grows up to 5 Inches.

 Blue Cobalt Discus Symphysodon sp Discus are regarded as one of the most well-known fish to the freshwater hobby, popularized by their striking colors and patterns.
 They are a peaceful fish that only become territorial while they are breeding.
 They grow to roughly 8" and would prefer a taller rather than wider tank of at least 60 gallons.
-They like their water between 79-86oF, a pH between 6,1-7.5, and dKH between 3-8.
+They like their water between 79-86oF, a pH between 6,1-7.5.
 They are primarily carnivores, so providing them with high quality flake food, frozen shrimp, and Discus pellet food will benefit them.
 Because of their eating habits their water must be cleaned more often than other freshwater species, as they are more likely to do unwell in poor water conditions.

 Damsels are active, coral -safe fish, often with bright colors, especially when juvenile.
 They are typically safe with invertebrates; however, some large species may attack small shrimp.
 They are known to be aggressive towards other fish, especially fish added to the aquarium after they are established; they may chase and bite the other fish.
 We recommend an aquarium of at least 30 gallons for damsels which grow to 3 Inches, and at least 50 for larger species.
 They are typically easy to feed on a variety of frozen or dried meaty and vegetable foods.Damselfish are extremely hardy and able to survive a wide array of aquarium conditions.
 They are related to chromis and clownfish.A bright, active fish, it stays a bit smaller than most damsels at only 2 Inches.
 Females are completely blue with a black spot near the dorsal fin, while males develop an orange tail.
 Also known as blue devil damsel.